Ajdne/Sum_of_Power-Fortran/README.md

     Contains subroutines for transforming absolute units into relative units and for setting the voltage value to base value, needed for first iteration.

  - ### Module_Calculation.f90
+    This is where the magic happens.
+Calculates line impedance, line admittance, summarieses shunt admittance for each node.\
+    Contains **main subroutines for the Power Flow Claculation with Current Summation Algorithm** (injected current, branch current and node voltage calculation

  - ### Module_Output_Data.f90

  - ### Main.f90